 - Kitchen Bouquet (optional)

-French Fries: Adjust an oven rack to the lowest position and preheat the oven to 425 degrees F. Scrub the potatoes and cut them, lengthwise, into 10 to 12 even wedges.
+- Prepare the french fries by adjusting the oven rack to the lowest position and preheating the oven to 425 degrees F. Scrub the potatoes and cut them, lengthwise, into 10 to 12 even wedges.

-Gravy: Sauté onion with a bit of oil until it begins to brown.
-Add the water, broth powder, Worcestershire sauce and liquid smoke.
+- While the fries are baking, prepare the gravy.
+Sauté onion with a bit of oil until it begins to brown.
+Add the water, bouillon, Worcestershire sauce and liquid smoke.
 Simmer over low heat until reduced to about 2 cups.